TFong1/sf_crime/airflow/setup-docker.md

 Create the Airflow environment by:

-1. Create Docker configuration files
+1. Docker configuration files
 2. Build Docker image
 3. Initialize Airflow containers

-## Create Docker Configuration Files
+## Docker Configuration Files

-Create the following files to run Airflow in a Docker container:
+Use the following files to run Airflow in a Docker container:

 * docker-compose.yaml
   * Modified version of the official [Docker setup file](https://airflow.apache.org/docs/apache-airflow/stable/docker-compose.yaml) for this project